 Consumer health devices are, to the extent they are "medical devices", covered by the MDR 2002, as amended.
-All medical devices need to meet the applicable UKCA (UK Conformity Assessed) marking requirements in these regulations and must be registered.
-From 1 January 2023, CE marking can no longer be used in the UK and a UKCA mark shall be required in order to place a medical device on the Great Britain market.
+All medical devices need to meet the applicable UK Conformity Assessed (UKCA) marking requirements in these regulations and must be registered.
+However, as part of the guidance regarding transitional arrangements published by the Medicines and Healthcare products Regulatory Agency (MHRA) in October 2022, manufacturers will be able to continue to place CE marked medical devices on the Great Britain market until the end of June 2024.
 There will be separate requirements for certain medical devices placed on the Northern Ireland market, which is currently aligned with the EU regime.

-All consumer devices are regulated by the UK General Product Safety Regulations 2005 and those other UKCA marking regulations which apply to the specific product, e.g. UK Electrical Equipment (Safety) Regulations 2016, etc. Evidence of compliance with applicable UKCA marking laws and regulations must be compiled and maintained by a nominated responsible person in the UK where the manufacturer is based outside the UK.
+All consumer devices that are not regulated as medical devices under the MDR 2002 are regulated by the UK General Product Safety Regulations 2005 and those other CE/UKCA marking regulations which apply to the specific product, e.g. UK Electrical Equipment (Safety) Regulations 2016, etc. Evidence of compliance with applicable CE/UKCA marking laws and regulations must be compiled and maintained by a nominated responsible person in the UK where the manufacturer is based outside the UK.
+Based on recent guidance, manufacturers of the aforesaid consumer devices that are not regulated as medical devices may continue to use the CE marking on the Great Britain market until 31 December 2024.